Monkestation/monke-wiki/jobs/antagonists/antagonist-guidance.md

 **Paradox Clones** are simply just in the wrong place at the wrong time.
 We don't know if they are all explicitly wanting

 **Prisoners** are not antagonists on their own.
 If you don't have another kind of antagonist, you will require significantly more escalation before you can get violent.
 Remember: you're lower than scum and the AI can ignore you unless you are actively dying.

+**Assistants** are not antagonists on their own.
+If you don't have a proper valid antagonist status and you do antagonist things, expect to be treated like one per *perception is reality* and be permanently round removed for being an antagonist.